gradle/gradle/design-docs/dependency-resolution-reporting.md

 # Implementation plan

-## Dependency report shows requested dependency versions
+## Dependency report shows requested dependency versions (DONE)

 ### User visible changes

-The dependencies report should include information of the 'asked' dependency version Instead of raw version we can print something like: 1.0->3.0.
+The dependencies report should include information of the 'requested' and 'selected' dependency version Instead of the selected version, we can print something like: 1.0->3.0.
 Mock up:

 <pre>
 testCompile - Classpath for compiling the test sources.
 +--- root:a:1.0
-|    \--- foo:bar:1.0 - >3.0
+|    \--- foo:bar:1.0 -> 3.0
 \--- root:b:1.0
      \--- foo:bar:3.0(*)
 </pre>